This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Place over medium high heat, stirring occasionally until the mixture starts to steam.
 Continue to whisk and bring the mixture to a boil.
 When boiling throughout, remove from heat.
 Pass through strainer if needed.

-• Whisk in vanilla and peanut butter.
+• Whisk in vanilla extract and peanut butter.

 • Cool off slightly, 5-8 minutes.